-Within the scope of this call, composites are defined as engineered materials, including hybrids, composed of two or more constituents, for example, a polymer or metallic matrix reinforced by a fibre, particle, container or a filler that meets the requirements which cannot be otherwise fulfilled by one component alone.
-The matrix, fibres, particles and fillers can be metallic, ceramic, mineral, synthetic or from biological sources.
-Fibres, particles, containers, and fillers can be on the nanoscale.
+Within the scope of this call, composites are defined as engineered materials (incl. hybrids) composed of ≥2 constituents (ex. a polymer, metallic or ceramic matrix reinforced by a fibre, particle, container or a filler) that meet requirements which cannot be fulfilled by a single material.
+The constituents can be metallic, ceramic, mineral, synthetic or from biological sources, and may possess one or more nanoscale dimensions.

-This call topic is aimed at high performance composites having functional properties for engineering applications such as transportation, construction, light-weighting, packaging, energy (including electrochemical energy storage) and medical implants.
-Regarding the properties of materials, the composites should combine at least two of the following:
+This call topic is aimed at high performance composites having functional properties for engineering applications (ex. transportation, construction, light-weighting, packaging).
+Applications in energy, health and electronics can also be considered, but should not be the sole focus; in such cases please refer to Topics 1, 5 or 6.

+Regarding materials properties, composites should combine at least two of the following:

-- High strength and stiffness to weight-ratio. - Durability (e.g. good resistance to creep, fatigue, humidity, etc.). - Tailored thermal, electrical and/or mechanical properties. - Self-healing functionalities or self-monitoring properties. - Thermal management properties (e.g. phase change materials). - Electronic and/or ionic conductivity. - Electrochemical energy storage properties. - Biocompatible or anti-microbial properties. - Biodegradable and compostable properties. - Recyclability/Reuse/Repurpose for circular economy. - Fire retardant properties with environmentally friendly substances. - Reinforced stability and safety
+- High strength and stiffness to weight-ratio. - Durability (e.g. good resistance to creep, fatigue, humidity, etc.). - Tailored thermal, electrical and/or mechanical properties. - Self-healing functionalities or self-monitoring properties. - Thermal management properties (e.g. phase change materials). - Electronic and/or ionic conductivity. - Electrochemical energy storage properties. - Biocompatible or anti-microbial properties. - Biodegradable and/or compostable properties. - Sustainability-by-design. - Fire retardant properties with environmentally friendly substances. - Long-term stability and safety.

-In addition, the research proposals should address one or more of the following material design and manufacturing issues (descriptive of process):
+Proposals should also address one or more of the following issues:

-- Modelling and simulation including data driven approaches. - Molecular design, functionalisation and characterisation for improved reinforcement/matrix interaction. - New bio-based resins and/or bio-based fibres or fillers, and their composites. - Materials use optimisation.
-Use of recycled materials to develop composites. - Methodology and validation tools for design optimisation, e.g. 3D printing. - Determination of long-term properties (e.g. creep, fatigue, ageing, etc.). - Understanding of failure and prediction of failure. - Recycling strategies for composites. - New scalable, high throughput and rapid manufacturing techniques, e.g. fast curing, low viscosity resins, extrusion, thermoforming, and roll-to-roll processing. - Automation, robotisation or cost-efficient manufacturing techniques. - Novel composites architectures and constituent designs, including, e.g. thin tapes, structural batteries. - Joining, assembly and repair, including solutions for optimising the interface between dissimilar materials.
+- Modelling and simulation including data driven approaches. - Molecular design, functionalisation and characterisation for improved interfaces. - Elimination of substances of concern. - New bio-based (renewable) constituents. - Resource optimisation, incl. use of recycled/waste materials and lifetime extension. - Methods and tools for design optimisation (e.g. for additive manufacturing). - Determination of long-term properties (e.g. creep, fatigue, ageing, etc.). - Understanding of failure and prediction of failure. - Disassembly / constituent separation / repair / reuse / recycling strategies (incl. design-for-repair, -recycling). - New scalable, high throughput and rapid manufacturing techniques, e.g. fast curing, low viscosity resins, extrusion, thermoforming, and roll-to-roll processing.

+- Automation, robotisation, cost-efficient and/or sustainable manufacturing. - Novel composite architectures and constituent designs (e.g. thin tapes), and novel means of generating them (e.g. additive manufacturing). - Joining, assembly and interface optimisation between dissimilar materials.

-To strengthen the whole innovation chain, it is strongly recommended that the project proposal covers materials, processing, application, and recycling development of composites.
-Such integration could be further enhanced by fostering collaboration between universities and industry, and by a consortium covering the whole value chain and LCA.
+It is strongly recommended that the proposal covers materials, processing, applications, and recycling.
+Such integration may be further enhanced by collaborations between universities, institutes and industry, and by a consortium covering the whole value chain, as well as by providing an objective and meaningful assessment of sustainability.